-The Master of Business Administration program in the School of Business is designed to prepare the student for administrative positions in business, government, or other administrative organizations.
-The program of study is divided into two parts: (1) A "Basic Program" consisting of six courses that provide the student with a review of broad business concepts and (2) a "Core Program" consisting of ten courses that extends the manager's knowledge in all areas of business.
-Two of the core courses are elective in nature so that the student can select more work in his/her particular area of interest.
+The Master of Business Administration program in the School of Business is designed to prepare the student for administrative positions in business, government, or other organizations.
+The program of study is divided into two parts: (1) A "Basic Program" consisting of six courses that provide the student with a review of broad business concepts and (2) a "Core Program" consisting of ten courses (eleven courses for the MBA-Information Systems Option) that extends the manager's knowledge in all areas of business.
+Some of the core courses are elective in nature so that the student can select more work in his or her particular area of interest.

 This program is open to graduates from any field who have demonstrated evidence of capability to undertake graduate study.
-Evidence considered includes undergraduate transcripts, and scores on the Graduate Management Admissions Test.
+Evidence considered includes undergraduate degree transcripts and scores on the Graduate Management Admissions Test